 Attributes for Specific Classes

-When users click Add Comment button under Requirements in Requirement View in the RM Browser, the Add a Comment dialog box opens.
-By default, this dialog box contains a Role dropdown selection menu.
-You can omit this menu when you define the comment class.
+When users add a comment, by default, the comment dialog contains a Role dropdown list.
+You can omit this list when you define the comment class.

 To define the comment class to omit the Role menu: